 Regulating the environmental impact of products

-The Waste Minimisation Act creates power to regulate to control the environmental impacts of products when they become waste.
+The Waste Minimisation Act creates power to regulate the environmental impacts of products when they become waste.
 For example, regulations can be made to prohibit the use or disposal of specified products.
 One recent example is the regulations banning the use of microbeads.
 We develop these regulations on behalf of the Government.

 Supporting the Waste Advisory Board